-These healthy Vegan Corn Fritters are made with bell peppers, wholewheat flour and flax eggs.
-Ready in just 30 minutes, they are lightly pan fried (not deep fried) but still lightly crispy and a delicious savoury brunch.
-Top with avocado and tomato salsa for a fresh and zesty flavour hit.
+These healthy Vegan Corn Fritters are made with bell peppers, wholewheat flour, and flax eggs.
+Ready in just 30 minutes, they are lightly pan-fried (not deep fried) but still lightly crispy and a delicious savory brunch.
+Top with avocado and tomato salsa for a fresh and zesty flavor hit.

-Sometimes I’ll go through phases of brunching at home to save money.
-If you like slow weekend mornings in the kitchen too then you’ll have to try some of my other favourite recipes like my Breakfast Burritos or for something sweet – Chocolate Chia Mousse or Blender Oat Pancakes.
+Sometimes, I’ll go through phases of brunching at home to save money.
+If you like slow weekend mornings in the kitchen too, then you’ll have to try some of my other favorite recipes like my Breakfast Burritos or for something sweet โ Chocolate Chia Mousse or Blender Oat Pancakes.

 Jump to:

-Healthy – these fritters aren’t deep fried, they’re pan fried so less oily than what you might get at a café!
-They also use whole wheat flour for extra protein and fibre.
-Plus, if you top them with the avocado and tomato salsa, you’ll also enjoy some extra veggies and healthy fats.
+Healthy โ these fritters aren’t deep fried; they’re pan-fried, so they’re less oily than what you might get at a cafรฉ!
+They also use whole wheat flour for extra protein and fiber.
+Plus, if you top them with avocado and tomato salsa, you’ll enjoy extra veggies and healthy fats.

-Affordable – soo much cheaper than paying café brunch prices for fritters, depending on where you live these can be as low as $2.50 per serve!
+Affordable โ so much cheaper than paying cafรฉ brunch prices for fritters; depending on where you live, these can be as low as $2.50 per serving!

 Ingredients